Premier League players to limit taking a knee

 The gesture will instead be seen before certain rounds of games, including the Boxing Day fixtures and Cup finals.

-Players and staff will also take the knee before the first and last matches of the 2022-23 campaign.
+Players and staff will also take the knee before the first and last matches of the 2022-23 campaign as well as dedicated No Room for Racism match rounds in October and March.

+The gesture took place before the Community Shield between Liverpool and Manchester City last Saturday.

 Captains and players are said to believe that 'less is more' - hoping when the knee is taken it will have greater impact.